cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 When opening windows and programs, most of the time the title bar is translucent, giving the impression that windows are slabs of glass.
 Putting windows on top of other windows shows the translucency and blur that is happening.
 Just like putting many slabs of glass on top of each other, visually mimicking house windows.
 There was also a subtle reflective highlight along the edges suggesting polished glass.

 Shadows also play an important role in creating a realistic depth perception to windows and make them appear floating on the desktop.
 Today, we take that for granted, but shadows were heavy on performance, as with the blur and translucency effect.
-This is eventually what led to the initial mixed reception of Windows Vista, as it had problems running on computers of the time.
+This is eventually what led to the initial mixed reception of Windows Vista, as it had problems running on underpowered Windows computers of the time.

 ![](../../../C_DATA/IMAGES/Aero_Example.png)